Shad0wSeven/actually-good-delete-script/README.md

 This is for violentmonkey.

 1000ms is the perfect time, any faster and ratelimits become not worth it.
-In addition, PST 12 am - 5 am works really well, I have heard. have fun and crush those idiots your deleting from :)
+In addition, PST 12 am - 5 am works really well, I have heard.
+Have fun!

 ## Note: I don't use this script, as userscripts are banned from discord, I just made this for anyone that wants to test the grey area, as I was looking through the code and it looked quite annoying.